Configuration Parameters

 {integer}

-Maximum nesting level for files of mailers (pst, tbb and so on) in which other files may be enclosed (and these files may also include other files and so on).
-The value of this parameter specifies the nesting limit beyond which objects inside other objects will not be scanned.
+Maximum nesting level for files of mailers (.pst, .tbb and so on) in which other files may be enclosed (and these files may also include other files and so on).
+The value of this parameter specifies the nesting limit beyond which objects inside other objects are not scanned.

 The nesting level is not limited.
 If the value is set to 0, nested objects are not scanned.